Ibn Kathir: Tafsir

 Ibn Kathir wrote a famous commentary on the Qur'an named Tafsīr al-Qurʾān al-ʿAẓīm better known as Tafsir Ibn Kathir which linked certain Hadith, or sayings of Muhammad, and sayings of the sahaba to verses of the Qur'an, in explanation and avoided the use of Isra'iliyyats.
 Many modern Sunni Muslims hold his commentary as the best after Tafsir al-Tabari and Tafsir al-Qurtubi and it is highly regarded especially among Salafi school of thought.
 Although Ibn Kathir claimed to rely on at-Tabari, he introduced new methods and differs in content, in attempt to clear Islam from that he evaluates as Isra'iliyyat.
 His suspicion on Isra'iliyyat possibly derived from Ibn Taimiyya's influence, who discounted much of the exegetical tradition since then.
 Deviating from the methods of his teacher however, Ibn Kathir also supplements the exegetical material with his own commentary.

 While his tafsir had only marginal impact in the premodern period, it gained widespread popularity in modern times, especially among Western Muslims, probably due to his straightforward approach, but also due to lack of alternative translations of traditional tafsirs.
 Ibn Kathir's Tafsir work has played major impact in the contemporary movements of Islamic reform.
 Salafi reformer Jamal al-Din Qasimi's Qurʾānic exegsis Maḥāsin al-taʾwīl was greatly influenced by Ibn Taymiyya and Ibn Kathīr, which is evident from its emphasis on ḥadīth, Scripturalist approaches, the rejection of Isrāʾīliyyāt, and a polemical attitudes against the Ahl al-raʾy.
 From the 1920s onwards, Wahhabi scholars also contributed immensely to popularisation of ḥadīth-oriented hermeneutics and exegeses, such as Ibn Kathīr's and al-Baghawī's Qurʾān commentaries and Ibn Taymiyya's al-Muqaddima fī uṣūl al-tafsīr, through printing press.
 The Wahhābī promotion of Ibn Taymiyya's and Ibn Kathīr's works through print publishing during the early twentieth century emerged instrumental in making these two scholars popular in the contemporary period and imparted a robust impact on modern exegetical works.

+History

+One of Ibn Kathirs most renowned and significant works was his historical record, al-Bidaya wa’n-Nihaya.
+It is known for its detailed and consistent account of Islamic history.
+It begins from the time of the creation of the world, the section referred to as "al-bidaya" ("the beginning").
+The work covers the biography of Muhammad and continues through the history of Muslims according to the caliphates all the way to the 767 AH.
+The book covers political affairs, foreign relations, famines, epidemics and short biographies.